DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 Alternatively we provide a pre-trained checkpoint [here][zenodo_pretrained_models] along with tensorboard logs.

-You can test it on the validation real world data by using:
+You can test it on the validation real-world data by using:
   - `python train_sed.py --test_from_checkpoint /path/to/downloaded.ckpt`

 Check tensorboard logs using `tensorboard --logdir="path/to/exp_folder"`